Hope Elizabeth Tracey

 PhD Global Governance

-Aside from her doctoral research, Hope works as a Graduate Research Assistant to Dr. Neil Craik under two SSHRC grants, is a member of the Waterloo Climate Interventions Strategies Lab (WatCISL), a professional member of the International Carbon Ocean Network for Early Career Researchers (GOA-ICONEC) and Integrated Science to Inform Antarctic and Southern Ocean Conservation (Ant-ICON), and a volunteer member of the Balsillie Global Climate Action Committee.
+Aside from her doctoral research, Hope works as a Research Assistant to Dr. Neil Craik under multiple SSHRC-funded projects; is a member the Waterloo Climate Intervention Strategies Lab (WatCISL); a professional member of Integrated Science to Inform Antarctic and Southern Ocean Conservation (Ant-ICON) & the International Carbon Ocean Network for Early Career Researchers (GOA-ICONEC); a volunteer member of the Balsillie Global Climate Action Committee, where she leads on the school’s community garden; and works (ad hoc) as an external consultant on ocean-related projects.

 Awards

-• Walrus Award in Political Science, Western University, 2022
+• Western University: Walrus Award in Political Science (2022)

-• Department of History OSOTF Award, Western University, 2019
+• Western University: Department of History OSOTF Award (2019)

-• Hazel Marie Phillips Memorial Scholarship in History, Western University, 2019
+• Western University: Hazel Marie Phillips Memorial Scholarship in History (2019)

-• Richard Markell History Scholarship, Western University, 2019
+• Western University: Richard Markell History Scholarship (2019)

 Select Publications